davidi67/matrixzq/README.md

 ## History

+* v1.1.1 (2024-10-11)
+    - Fixed error in determinant method when adding prior total to a 2 x 2 matrix.

 * v1.1.0 (2024-02-13)
     - Added new functions `sprint_matrix` and `sprint_vector` to print directly to strings.
 	- Added `roundfrac2int` to round a fraction to an integer without using float operations.